cosmic-explore/cardamom/readme.md

 ### general

--   host project
+-   host project in a playable state

 ### client

 -   ~~login~~
 -   ~~join game~~
 -   ~~display game~~
+-   ~~play game~~
+-   show when other player's commands are submitted and when the user's have cleared
--   play game
+-   show when game is over
 -   real account authentication
 -   see open games
 -   everything else